TM35-Metronome/examples/README.md

 * That there are at most 3 starters.
 * That you can simply look at the biggest `pokemons` index to figure out the range of `0..N` to pick from.
+* That all pokemons are valid options to pick.
+In some games, you are only allow to have pokemons that the pokedex contains.

 In a real command, one should not assume these to be true:
 * A game can have any number of starters